Argentina dismisses General Motors' claim of dollar shortages

-BUENOS AIRES (Reuters) - Car makers in Argentina have sufficient dollars to meet production and sales targets, the government said Friday, a day after General Motors Co announced it had suspended exports from Brazil to its Argentine unit due to a hard currency shortage.
+BUENOS AIRES, Sept 12 (Reuters) - Car makers in Argentina have sufficient dollars to meet production and sales targets, the government said Friday, a day after General Motors announced it had suspended exports from Brazil to its Argentine unit due to a hard currency shortage.

-Brazilian newspaper Valor on Thursday cited the U.S. automaker’s president for South America, Jaime Ardila, as saying trade flows would normalize once Argentina resolved its sovereign debt crisis.
+Brazilian newspaper Valor on Thursday cited the U.S. automaker’s president for South America, Jaime Ardila, as saying trade flows would normalise once Argentina resolved its sovereign debt crisis.

 Argentina has tightened controls on imports since it defaulted on its debt in July and is restricting the amount of dollars available to importers in an attempt to protect its already thin foreign reserves.